makestatic/udu/README.md

 # UDU

-UDU is a fast, multithreaded, cross-platform alternative to GNU `du`.
-It provides a faster, more efficient solution for checking files and directories sizes.
+UDU is a fast, multithreaded, cross-platform solution for checking files and directories sizes.

 > [!NOTE]
 > *C version is %40 faster than the Zig version*